Grain-free Protein Pancakes

 - 1-2 tsp of coconut oil or ghee

-1. Add 1 teaspoon of coconut oil / ghee to a pan on low-medium heat.
+1. Add your coconut oil / ghee to a pan on low-medium heat.

-2. Mix together the dry ingredients, then add in your almond milk.
+2. Mix together the dry ingredients, then add in your egg and almond milk.
 Stir until you have a paste-like consistency.
-Let this sit for a few minutes (the chia and flax with bind together).
-Add your egg and whisk away.
+Let this sit for a few minutes.
 Feel free to add more almond milk (you don’t want your batter too thick!).

 Et voila!
 I like to add almond butter + berries.
 Or, a banana + coconut yogurt + pumpkin seeds.
 Feel free to add a little maple syrup or honey (especially if your protein powder isn’t sweet).

-*I like Sun Warrior (it's plant-based) the best.
+*For these pancakes, I like Sun Warrior the best.